 An additional 10 hours of training is required every four years to maintain a School Bus License.

-1) The school board must adopt audio/video surveillance policy.
+1) The school board must adopt an audio/video surveillance policy.

 2) Each year the parents or guardian must be notified.